jeffdesign/Festival---Who-s-playing/README.md

 ## Motivation
-Not all festivals has their own mobile/webapp so I built this app because I wanted to know myself which artists that was currently playing on an unspecific festival.
+Not all festivals has their own mobile/webapp so I built this webapp because I wanted to know myself which artists that was currently playing on an unspecific festival.

 ## Installation

-index.php only contains the markup while stage-1.php and stage-2.php contains core functions.
+index.php only contains the markup while stage-1.php and stage-2.php contains the core functions.
 Go to stage-1.php / stage-2.php and remove the last codeblock since it's only made for the demo.

 Want to insert real artist data?
 Go to artist-data-stage-1.php / artist-data-stage-2.php and start inserting relative artist-data.

 Want to make configurations to the ajax script?
 Go to main.js

+Want to make configurations to the youtube api?
+Go to app.js

 ## API

-The core API function is in app.js where the API is listening on the array-data.
+The core API function is in app.js where the API is listening on the artist-data.
 The object is then placed inside the iframe in order to give the currently-playing-artists a youtube thumbnail.

 - REMEMBER TO ADD APIKEY IN APP.JS

-## Tests

-Describe and show how to run the tests with code examples.

 ## Contributors